-On April 6, 2022, the Contractor began in Span 3 installation of the temporary side platforms that will be used to install the net system.
+On April 6, 2022, the Contractor began in Span 3 installation of the temporary side platforms to be used to install the net system.
 Installation of the temporary platforms was completed on April 21, 2022.
 The Contractor began the interior and exterior border cable installation on April 22, 2022.
 On August 15, 2022, the Contractor completed installation of the border cables in Span 3, except at the North Main Tower interface and the mid-span weather station interface.
 On August 15, 2022, the Contractor began installing the temporary auxiliary cables between the interior and exterior border cables in preparation of the net installation.
 On August 17, 2022, the Contractor began installing the net between the Span 3 interior and exterior border cables.
 Installation is progressing.

 On April 27, 2022, the Contractor began in Span 2 installation of the temporary side platforms to be used to install the net system.
 Installation of the temporary platforms is complete.
-The

-Contractor began the interior and exterior border cable installation on May 31, 2022.
-Installation of the border cables is On August 29, 2022, the Contractor completed installation of the border cables in Span 2, except at the South Main Tower interface and the mid-span weather station interface.
+The Contractor began the interior and exterior border cable installation on May 31, 2022.
+On August 29, 2022, the Contractor completed installation of the border cables in Span 2, except at the South Main Tower interface and the mid-span weather station interface.
 On August 30, 2022, the Contractor began installing the temporary auxiliary cables between the interior and exterior border cables in preparation of the net installation.
-On September 1, 2022, the Contractor began installing the net between the Span 2 interior and exterior and exterior border.
+On September 1, 2022, the Contractor began installing the net between the Span 2 interior and exterior border cables.
+Installation is complete from Panel Point 51 to Panel Point 128 on the east side and from Panel Point 52 to Panel Point 128 on the west side.
+The temporary side platforms on both the east and west sides have been removed and re-located to Span 1.